tajmone/Alan3-Italian/README.md

 # Known Limitations

-Currently, there is no solution to handle correctly prepositions with an apostrophe, therefore commands like:
+Currently, the parser can't handle prepositions with an apostrophe, therefore commands like:

     prendi la mela dall'albero